hylo-lang/swift-windows-dll-bundler/README.md

 - `dumpbin` (from MSVC) must be on `PATH`.
 Use e.g.
   [`compnerd/gha-setup-vsdevenv`](https://github.com/compnerd/gha-setup-vsdevenv)
   earlier in the job to enter a Visual Studio Developer environment.
+- Tested with Swift 6.3.1.
+Earlier version may need slightly different set of allowlist for DLLs to include.
+Feel free to fork for your own demands.

 ## Inputs